 Any guarantee of foreign indebtedness arisen from offshore bond issuance by a PRC-incorporated entity is subject to approval by the SAFE.
-On February 10, 2012, the Company obtained approval from SAFE to guarantee indebtedness of the Issuer incurred outside the PRC for a principal amount of up to US\$1,465.53 million and all interest and relevant expenses incurred in relation to the Notes for a guarantee period of up to 10 years.
+On November 28, 2012, the Company obtained approval from SAFE to guarantee indebtedness of the Issuer incurred outside the PRC for a principal amount of up to US\$1,065.53 million and all interest and relevant expenses incurred in relation to the Notes.
 The approval was granted by SAFE pursuant to the SAFE Foreign Security Notice and SAFE Circular 30.
 We will rely on the SAFE approval to discharge its obligations under the Guarantee.